ismael-su/ismael-su/README.md

   </a>
 </p>

-- 🔭 I am Freelancer and Co-founder at [Ismaelad](https://ismaeland.com)
+- 🔭 I am CEO at [Ismaelad](https://ismaeland.com) -  Hiring
 - 🌱 I work with Django, React and odoo CRM
 - 🏗 I’m developing free/paid templates and components on [Ismaeland](https://www.github.com/microisce)
 - 💬 Ask me about Django and React Native !
 And many more technologies like Python-fastapi framework, Angular, React ...
-- 📫 How to reach me: iousmanemoussa@gmail.com
+- 📫 How to reach me: ismael@ismaeland.com
-- 🔗 Personal website: WIP
 - 🎮 Mobile Gamer
-- 🕺 Loves to break dance
+- 🕺 Casual break dance

 ---